flipdishbytes/api-client-csharp/docs/OAuthClientsApi.md

 <a name="getoauthclientbyclientid"></a>
 # **GetOAuthClientByClientId**
-> FlipdishPublicModelsV1ApiResultsRestApiResultFlipdishPublicModelsV1OAuthClientsOAuthClient GetOAuthClientByClientId (string clientId)
+> RestApiResultOAuthClient GetOAuthClientByClientId (string clientId)

 Get OAuth client by identifier